kroxylicious/design/proposals/001-ClusterRepresentation.md

 ## Current situation

-Kroxyliciousis currently limited to exposing a single broker of a single cluster.
+Kroxylicious is currently limited to exposing a single broker of a single cluster.

 ## Proposal